-Summing up, monitors have lower input lag, response time and higher refresh rate and pixel density.
+Summing up, monitors have lower input lag, faster response times, and higher refresh rates than TVs.
 They are more responsive and allow you to enjoy competitive console gaming.
-Additionally, monitors are definitely a bang for your buck if you would like to play both PC and console.
-TVs on the other hand, are usually bigger and more affordable and allow you to enjoy gaming right from your couch.
+Additionally, monitors are excellent bang for your buck if you would like to play both PC and console games.
+TVs, on the other hand, are usually larger in size and more affordable and are more suitable for gaming in large spaces.